 - Bring the humans to life: Music means more if presented along with the context of its creation – so I seek to animate these human tales, centering the firsthand accounts of artists and proactively showcasing historically stifled talent (particularly the contributions of women & lower-caste musicians).
 As covered in my Chandranandan article: what mortal wants to believe that creativity is the rarefied preserve of the gods?

-- Messy meta-musicology: Instead of just presenting the ‘results’ of my research, I want to lay bare some of the real-world joys, frustrations, challenges, and mundanities behind actually doing it – ranging from my own mis-steps and misunderstandings to the practical tribulations of tuning Hindustani instruments in a British climate (also see my fortuitous path to solving to the puzzle of John Coltrane’s ‘Scales of India’).
+- Messy meta-musicology: Instead of just presenting the ‘results’ of my research, I want to lay bare some of the real-world joys, frustrations, challenges, and mundanities behind actually doing it – ranging from my own mis-steps and misunderstandings to the practical tribulations of tuning Hindustani instruments in a British climate (also see my fortuitous path to solving John Coltrane’s ‘Scales of India’ mystery).

 - Ragas as ‘living forms’: Ragas are not static phenomena – so any project covering them should also remain adaptible, expanding to absorb new information and fresh directions in the Hindustani future.
 The Raga Index will therefore remain in constant flux (…help me ‘fine-tune’ it via sharing your insights).
 Similarly, I’m blessed to have ongoing input from top-tier artists and scholars, who firmly remind me of what I miss!